klindsay28/Newton-Krylov_OOC/docs/source/users-guide/tracer-module-defn-file.rst

 The value corresponding to this key is a list of variables from model's history file that are needed to apply the Jacobian preconditioner.
 The variable names in this list can have a ``:time_op`` suffix specifying an operation to be applied to reduce the variable along its time dimension.
 Supported ``time_op`` values are ``mean`` and ``log_mean``.
-If no ``time_op`` is specified, the history file variable is used as during application of the preconditioner, with the exception that singleton time dimensions are dropped.
+If no ``time_op`` is specified, the history file's variable is used as during application of the preconditioner, with the exception that singleton time dimensions are dropped.
 Note that the cime_pop model implementation generates a model history file by taking the time-mean of POP's tavg output, so there is an implicit ``time_op=mean`` for the cime_pop model.

 The cime_pop model also utilizes the keys ``precond_matrices_opts`` and ``precond_matrices_solve_opts`` in the preconditioner matrix definition.